-- \triangle Type in "qbrowser" at a command prompt. - Start QGIS browser using the Start menu or desktop shortcut, or double click on a QGIS project file. - X QGIS browser is not available yet from your your Applications folder.
+- (1) Type in "qbrowser" at a command prompt. - Start QGIS browser using the Start menu or desktop shortcut, or double click on a QGIS project file. - X QGIS browser is not available yet from your your Applications folder.
 However it can easily be made available.
-In Finder use $Go \to Go$ to map... and use it to find the folder Applications/QGIS.app/Contents/MacOS/bin.
-Use the key combination option command and dragqbrowser.appwhile holding down the left mouse button to the Applications folder.
+In Finder use $Go \rightarrow Go$ to map... and use it to find the folder /Applications/QGIS.app/Contents/MacOS/bin.
+Use the key combination option command and drag qbrowser.app while holding down the left mouse button to the Applications folder.
 This will create a link that you can use to start QGIS browser.